jtaylorchang/kappa-backend/README.md

 ## Testing

-This project uses `serverless` in conjunction with `Mongo`, `MySQL` and `Docker`.
+This project uses `serverless` in conjunction with `Mongo` and `Docker`.
 In order to test offline, you must have docker installed and our `ktt-docker` repos cloned.
-You must also have mysql and mongo installed locally, we recommend using Homebrew for MacOS users.
+You must also have mongo installed locally, we recommend using Homebrew for MacOS users.

 **Installation**

-- Clone the `ktt-docker-mysql` and `ktt-docker-mongo` repos, with their default names, as sibling folders of this `ktt-backend` repo.
+- Clone the `ktt-docker-mongo` repos, with their default names, as sibling folders of this `ktt-backend` repo.
 - Install Docker

 **Running**